Pumpkin Nutritional Facts to Incorporate into Your Diet

-September 10, 2020The fall season is here and while pumpkin spice lattes may taste great, they aren’t the healthiest option to incorporate pumpkin into your diet.
-Beyond its delicious taste, pumpkins are linked to many nutritional benefits.
+Beyond their delicious taste, pumpkins are linked to many nutritional benefits.
 Did you know that one cup of pumpkin has only 49 calories?
-Plus, they have 12 grams of carbohydrates, 3 grams of fiber, are sodium free and fat free.
-There will be a lot of these around this month, so here are 4 nutritional tips to incorporate pumpkin into your diet.
+Plus, they have 12 grams of carbohydrates, 3 grams of fiber, are sodium free and fat-free.

 Add some pumpkin to your diet to help build muscle.
 Pumpkin seeds are a good plant source of protein and contain 5 grams of protein per 2 tablespoons without the shell.